Let’s start off the holiday weekend with a spot of humor…

 Well, if you’re not attracted to him anymore, you’re not attracted to him anymore…plain and simple.
 But what I don’t get is, how come after six years you’re old man is still hanging in there?
 Is he some kind of glutton for punishment?

 If I was your long-suffering hubby and I was doin all this stuff, including cooking, cleaning, and eatin’ out your pussy, I’d sure as hell demand an explanation for your attitude change.
 Of course, maybe he likes being the doormat.
 Some men really get off on being dominated and treated like shit.
 Is that why you are no longer into him?

 Or is there something else he’s done that has put you off?
 Did he gain weight?
 Does he not attend to his personal hygiene?
 Did he become a Republican?
 Ya know, things like that.
 If it is something he’s done or failed to do and he can change his behavior to better suit you, maybe you oughta clue him in on this.

-However, if it’s not something he’s done or failed to do, but it’s you.
+If however, it’s not something he’s done or failed to do, but it’s you.
 Then he needs to know that too.
 You did say that you dry up like a prune.
-Are you using lube with your penetrative sex?
 Perhaps it’s your libido that’s gone south, not his relative attractiveness?
-Sometimes women get these two things confused.
-And there are any number of things that can mess up the arousal phase of your sexual response cycle.
+Sometimes people get these two things confused.

 Do you have sexual fantasies?
 Do you masturbate?
 Are horny for anyone else — either real or imagined?
 How’s your health?
 Are you on birth control?
 Are you depressed?
 Sleep deprived?
 Are you putting on the pounds?
 Could you be experiencing early-onset menopause?
 As you can see, there are innumerable reasons for a decrease in libido.